Victorian Railways H class (1877): History

+During the late 1870s, William Meikle had designed a pair of 4-4-0 locomotives and had them built at Williamstown Workshops.
+These locomotives would be built using spare parts of engines from the Geelong & Melbourne Railway Company and were numbered 38 and 40 (later G class).
+Meikle would develop upon this design and placed an order of 8 from the Phoenix Foundry of Ballarat in 1877.
+While these were originally unclassed, they were later classed 'H' in 1886.

 Production

-Built by the Phoenix Foundry, Ballarat in 1877/78.
-Design was similar to the 1874 K class and 1877 G class in both power and weight, but with driving wheels of 5 feet diameter instead of 4 feet.
+Upon completion, the locomotives were similar to the 1874 K class and G class in both power and weight, but with driving wheels of 5 feet diameter instead of 4 feet.
 One strange feature was the inexplicably small grate area.
 Four-wheeled tenders with a 7-foot wheelbase were fitted.

 Regular service

 H150 was noted as being in motor service in 1908.